 Old Port Dubrovnik is located in the Eastern part of the City from where you can take various sightseeing boats tours such as to nearby Lokrum island, Cavtat, and Mlini.

-St. John Fort
+7. Walk along the St. John Fort

 St John Fort houses the Maritime Museum and the Aquarium.
 Maritime Museum with its exhibits speaks of the most important activity in the history of the City and of the development of its trade with numerous valuable marine items.
 In the large Aquarium hall in the fortress, visitors can enjoy Adriatic fauna specimens and fish sorts found in the Croatian Adriatic.